sumcoinlabs/sumcoin/README.md

 What is SumCoin?
 ----------------

-SumCoin is a smart contract capable version of Bitcoin using scrypt instead of sha256 as a proof-of-work algorithm.
+SumCoin is a smart contract capable, cryptographic blockchain using scrypt proof-of-work algorithm.
  - 1.25 minute block targets
  - subsidy halves in 1M blocks (~2 years)
  - ~100 million total coins